C13brandon/Rgroupmaker1/README.md

     "Ezra", "Jerimiah", "Ezekiel", "Joel", "Job"
 ]

-# List to store pairs of students who cannot be together
+# List to keep pair os students who can't be together
 exceptions = []

-# Ask user if they want to add exceptions
+# Ask the user if they want to add eceptions
 answer = input("Do you want to enter exceptions? (yes/no): ").lower()

-# If user chooses yes, allow them to enter restricted pairs
+# If the user decides yes,m allow them to enter restricted pairs
 if answer == "yes":
     print("Enter names of two students who CANNOT be together.") print("Type 'done' when finished.")